 In less than 3 years since its establishment, Origin Space has achieved multiple meaningful milestones, creating several 'firsts' in China and the world:

 In June 2021, Origin Space launched "Yangwang-1".
 It is the world's first commercial optical\ultraviolet space telescope constellation, China's first visible/U.V. light space telescope, and currently the only large-field ultraviolet space probe in orbit around the world.
 After repeated performance evaluation, it was awarded the official space telescope number by the International Astronomical Union (IAU) Minor Planet Center, making it the first telescope certified in Asia besides the European and American space telescopes.

-Additionally, Space Origin did excellent work in space debrief removal and traffic management.
-Space Origin is the only commercial company in the world that made building a space web trail operational, enabling Space Origin to help other commercial companies or national entities secure their assets in space.
+Additionally, Origin Space did excellent work in space debrief removal and traffic management.
+Origin Space is one of the few commercial companies in the world that made building a space web trail operational, enabling Origin Space to help other commercial companies or national entities secure their assets in space.
 This process naturally generates value, and this value generation completes the closed loop of commercialization.